 Return Objectives and Risk Parameters: The Foundation has adopted investment and spending policies for endowment assets that attempt to provide a predictable stream of funding to programs supported by its endowment while seeking to maintain the purchasing power of the endowment assets.
-Endowment assets include those assets of donor-restricted funds that the Foundation must hold in perpetuity or for a donor-specified period(s), as well as Board-designated funds.
+Endowment assets include those assets of donor-restricted funds that the Foundation must hold in perpetuity or for a donorspecified period(s), as well as Board-designated funds.
 Under the Foundation's formally adopted investment policy, the primary investment objective of the endowment portfolio is to provide for preservation of capital with an emphasis on providing current income and achieving long-term growth of the endowment without undue exposure to risk.
 The performance objective is to grow the market value of assets net of inflation, spending, and expenses, over a full market cycle (generally defined as a three to five-year period) without undue exposure to risk.
-In quantitative terms, the portfolio is invested to earn a total return of 5% over inflation without exceeding a standard deviation of 1.2 times a weighted benchmark index.
+In quantitative terms, the portfolio is invested to earn a total return equal to inflation (CPI) plus the current spending rate (4.5%) and administrative expenses (currently 1.5%) without exceeding a standard deviation of 1.2 times a weighted benchmark index.
 The benchmark index will be comprised of each asset class index weighted by its target allocation.
 It is also expected that the investment results will outperform their weighted benchmark indices over a full market cycle.
 Return is calculated on a total return basis, which includes income (interest and dividends), realized and unrealized capital gains (losses).